GonzaloCorte/trenolandia/README.md

 - csv helper: provides write and read features to process our train records.

 domains:
-- PlainArrival: model the basic record received from the client, offering some behaviors related to its attributes (I think they could be separated out of the class as alternative, but I liked inside because they are coupled with its attributes)
+- PlainArrival: model the basic record received from the client,
+- LastTrainArrival: the post processed arrival record, that is going to be manipulated. offering some behaviors related to its attributes
+  (I think they could be separated out of the class as alternative, but I liked inside because they are coupled with its attributes)
-- CheckedArrival: the post processed arrival record, that is going to be manipulated.

 In this case I thought It would be worth to provide a rest API because is easy to manipulate via postman and extensible with any web or native front end app